Covid-19 guidance for employers, training providers and centres

 Last updated: 03/08/20

-In order to enable Approved Centres and candidates to continue with the assessment for ECITB Qualifications, the Awarding Organisation will allow, with conditions, the use of third party digital recordings that contain both visual and audio content as evidence that can be used for the remote observation and assessment of skills criteria by an ECITB Approved Assessor.
-All Approved Centres who wish to adopt the use of digital recording and remote skills assessment must seek advice and approval from their EQA prior to assessment taking place.
+As a reminder, all Approved Centres who wish to adopt the use of digital recording and remote skills and/or knowledge assessment must seek advice and approval from their EQA prior to assessment taking place.
 Email email@example.com for further information.

-In addition, Professional Discussions can be carried out remotely without the need for additional approval.
+Note, Technical Discussions can continue to be carried out remotely without the need for additional approval.

 We continue to provide all ECITB business operations and are working hard to ensure minimal difference in the level of service we provide; this includes telephone services and access to the Membership Services Portal.
 We have also put in place robust grant payment arrangements to ensure payments are completed promptly.

-All our staff have been instructed to work from home and avoid all face to face meetings.
+The vast majority of our staff continue to work from home and have been instructed to attend face to face meetings only where these are essential and a thorough risk assessment has been carried out.
 All ECITB regional forums, events and group meetings for the foreseeable future will either be held remotely, via telephone/video conferencing, or will be postponed.
 If you are signed up to attend an event, you will be informed of the alternative arrangements.

 Here is the latest guidance from Government: